JetBrains/package-search-gradle-plugins/docs/TERRAFORM.md

 project, making it 100% reproducible on every machine (assuming I wrote correctly the plugin 🙈).

-Unfortunately, I cannot convert what is already out there into the Gradle format, as such this plugin also handles the local lock file since providers are must always be published on the HashiCorp portal.
+Unfortunately, I cannot convert what is already out there into the Gradle format, as such this plugin also handles the local lock file since providers must always be published on the HashiCorp portal.
 To mitigate that, you should ALWAYS set the version of a module or a provider in your sources, even if declaring the version of a dependency in the actual sources is not really a good thing to do (but it's always better than relying on a generated file that does that for you).